How to build a powerful Confluence AI knowledge base in 2026

 Maintain complete control

-A one-size-fits-all AI rarely works.
+A customized AI reflects your business best.
 Every business has its own quirks, and your AI should reflect that.
 Your team needs to be able to:

 Understanding Confluence AI knowledge base pricing

-This per-user pricing can get expensive fast, especially if only one team needs the AI features.
-It’s worth comparing this with other pricing models.
-For example, platforms like eesel AI offer plans based on usage (how many AI conversations you have per month) instead of forcing a platform-wide, per-seat upgrade.
-This can be a much more predictable and budget-friendly way to get started.
+It’s worth comparing this with other flexible pricing models.
+For example, platforms like eesel AI offer plans based on usage (how many AI conversations you have per month) instead of a per-seat upgrade.
+This can be a very predictable way for specific teams to get started.

 Choosing the right approach for your Confluence AI knowledge base